Photo by Tori Vintzel.

 Tabitha Arnold makes labor-intensive art.

-Born and based in Chattanooga, she studied painting at the Pennsylvania Academy of Fine Arts in Philadelphia, then began to make tapestries using a rug-making tool as a makeshift embroidery needle.
+Born and based in Chattanooga, Arnold studied painting at the Pennsylvania Academy of Fine Arts in Philadelphia, then began to make tapestries using a rug-making tool as a makeshift embroidery needle.
 As a socialist and labor organizer, her work reflects coming of age during a new wave of unionization in the United States.
-Arnold’s tapestries borrow imagery from Bible Belt spirituality, social-realist public art movements, and ancient art motifs to create new historical artifacts from a working-class perspective.
-Her pieces interweave contemporary events with images of historical class struggle, with a special focus on the lesser-known history of labor organizing in the South.
+Arnold’s tapestries borrow imagery from Bible Belt spirituality, social-realist propaganda, and ancient art motifs to create new historical artifacts from a working-class perspective.
+Her pieces interweave contemporary events with images of historical class struggle, with a special focus on the lesser-known story of labor organizing in the South.